C130187/IMDA-test/README.md

 `python3 captcha-converter.py --im_path='data/test_input/input100.jpg' --save_path='data/test_output/output100.txt'`

+Note: The trained model and LabelBinariser used for training and prediction is already saved in the model folder.
+However, if you wish to train the model from scratch, then delete the files in model folder and run the same command above to see the training in action, followed by inference.

 ## Project Structure

 **data/input** - sample captcha images from provided link in the test, everything except input100.jpg which is later used for testing